azurecz/azure-academy-appdev-2/module03/README.md

 > This strategy works best when you use HTTP and webhook triggers for orchestrator functions.
 For non-HTTP triggers, such as queues or Event Hubs, the trigger definition should [derive from an app setting](../functions-bindings-expressions-patterns.md#binding-expressions---app-settings) that gets updated as part of the swap operation.

-# Task hubs in Durable Functions (Azure Functions)
+# Task hubs in Durable Functions

 A *task hub* in Durable Functions is a logical container for Azure Storage resources that are used for orchestrations.
 Orchestrator and activity functions can only interact with each other when they belong to the same task hub.